nashie1004/online-chess/README.md

 # TODOS (BUGS)
 1. en passant - reconnect false and true - DOING
-2. castle  - reconnect false and true - DOING
-3. display move turn, check, checkmate, stalemate, draw agree - revamp, reconnect false and true
+2. display move turn, check, checkmate, stalemate, draw agree - revamp, reconnect false and true
-4. recheck time is up - no side effects
+3. recheck time is up - no side effects
-5. recheck pawn promotion - reconnect false and true, check if king pin
+4. recheck pawn promotion - reconnect false and true, check if king pin
-6. bug - timer not found on resignation and draw
+5. bug - timer not found on resignation and draw

 7. check this.kingsState on constructor
 8. check constants